 - Access the Educator Ethics assessment system, select Test Takers under Registration, create your account, and register and pay the $30 fee online, indicate Clayton State University as a score recipient

 You should complete the seven modules in 2.5-3 hours, and include the Certificate of Completion in the application packet.

 6. The GAPSC Pre-Certification Application Form – (request this from the Concentration Area Coordinator).
 The completed form should be returned to the Concentration Coordinator in your application package.
 Do not submit it to the GAPSC.
-Pages 1, 2, and 4 must be completed in their entirety and submitted, along with a copy of an acceptable ID
+Pages 1, 2, and 4 must be completed in their entirety and submitted, along with a copy of an acceptable ID (not required for admissions)

 - Page four is the VLP form.
 The affidavit must be signed in the presence of a notary public (the Department of Teacher Education has a notary public) and a copy of the identification document (front and back), usually a GA driver’s license for US citizens or Permanent Residency “Green” card for permanent residents, must be included.